 We’ve seen how salami could benefit your pup, but there are risks too.
 Is feeding your pup salami worth it?
 Probably not.
 Most dogs will be completely fine after eating salami, but these are just some of the problems you might face.

-It’s a painful condition and really distressing for pet parents as their pups can also have vomiting, diarrhea, fever, and no appetite.
+Pancreatitis is a painful condition and really distressing for pet parents as their pups can also have vomiting, diarrhea, fever, and no appetite.
 Some dogs, if they become very unwell, can die from pancreatitis.
 If your pup has had pancreatitis before, they will be at an even greater risk of becoming very sick.
+In my experience, dogs seen at the vet as soon as their symptoms develop are less likely to need intensive treatment and make a quicker recovery.

 Give your dog too much fat regularly, and they can get overweight.
 It’s not good for their heart, blood pressure, or joints to be too heavy.
+I see a lot of older dogs with arthritis, and the majority of them are carrying excess weight.
 They can also have a higher chance of getting certain cancers if they’re fat.

 Though our pups need salt to stay healthy, too much is harmful.
 If given in high amounts, salt can cause high blood pressure, kidney damage, or salt poisoning.
 Dogs with salt poisoning have symptoms of thirst, disorientation, vomiting, diarrhea, seizures, and death in the worst case.